Opportunity for Girls Grades 9-11 to Work with Xavier Staff, Players

 Additionally, he spent a pair of seasons at the helm of the Carmel United Soccer Club.
 Sherwood has also been active with the National Soccer Coaches Association of America, and was on the Great Lakes Regional Ranking Committee from 2003-06.
 Additionally, the Rockville, Md., native served as the NSCAA's National ranking chair in 2006.
 He was also a committee member of the NCAA Tournament Regional Selection Committee from 2004-06.

 Sherwood is the proud stepfather of Elle and Sydney.
-He and and his wife, Jen, were married earlier this year.
+He and and his wife, Jen, were married last year.